LucasEnard/benchmark-python-objectscript/README.md

 | ObjectScript graph str | 1          | 1                      | 1.3              |
 | ObjectScript str       | 0.76       | 0.76                   | 1                |

-Here,the first row tells us that Python str speed is 1x the speed of the Objectscript graph str function and 1.3x the speed of the Objectscript str function ( thanks to the first table, 1.3 * 1.4 = 1.8 )
+Here, the first row tells us that Python str speed is 1x the speed of the Objectscript graph str function and 1.3x the speed of the Objectscript str function ( thanks to the first table, 1.3 * 1.4 = 1.8 )

 |                        | Python obj | ObjectScript graph obj | ObjectScript obj |